Chinese regional cuisine: Other

 Other regions and ethnic groups with unique dishes and styles are represented in China, including Macau, Taiwan, and many more.

-Dong Bei
+Northeastern (Dongbei)

 Many dishes in this region originated in Manchu cuisine, but it is also heavily influenced by the cuisines of Russia, Beijing, Mongolia, and Shandong.
 It partially relies on preserved foods and large portions due to the region's harsh winters and relatively short growing seasons.

 Gansu

 Gansu cuisine is the regional cooking style of the Han Chinese, deeply influenced by the local Hui people in the Gansu province of Northwestern China.

 Hainan

 Hainan cuisine is derived from the cooking styles of the peoples of Hainan Province in China.
 The food is lighter, less oily, and more mildly seasoned than that of the Chinese mainland.
 Seafood predominates the menu, as prawn, crab, and freshwater and ocean fish are widely available.

 Hakka

 Hakka cuisine is the cooking style of the Hakka people, and it may also be found in parts of Taiwan and in countries with significant overseas Hakka communities.
 It emphasizes the texture of food, and features preserved meats and vegetables.